- Learned Societies

 Leader of a course on animal behaviour at Schumacher College, together with Jane Goodall,.

-Visiting Professor and Academic Director at the Graduate Institute in Connecticut, USA
+Visiting Professor and Academic Director of the Holistic Thinking Program at the Graduate Institute, Connecticut, USA

 Visiting Professor of Evolutionary Science at the Wisdom University, Oakland, California